Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

 # Pricing-Analytics-Convenient-Store

-The goal was to analyze the price-demand elasticity of a set of products in a convenient store located in the US from a 1 year daily sales data from September 2024 till August 2025.
+The goal was to analyze the sales of a set of products in a convenient store located in the US from a 1 year daily sales data from September 2024 till August 2025.

+The description of the dataset can be found [here](#The Dataset).

+The summary of the findings can be found [here](#Summary of the findings).

+A detailed sales trend analysis can be found [here](#Sales Trends).

+Recommendations based on the analysis can be found [here](#Recommendations).

 ## The Dataset